maharmstone/btrfs/README.md

 * `NoTrim` (DWORD): set this to 1 to disable TRIM support.

-* `NoRootDir` (DWORD): if you have chaned your default subvolume, either natively or by a registry option, there will be a hidden directory called $Root which points to where the root would normally be.
+* `NoRootDir` (DWORD): if you have changed your default subvolume, either natively or by a registry option, there will be a hidden directory called $Root which points to where the root would normally be.
 Set this value to 1 to prevent this appearing.